What is enhanced protection?

 Before 6 April 2023, if there was any accrual of defined benefits or cash balance rights above a specified level of indexation, and if any contributions were paid to other money purchase arrangements after 6 April 2006, enhanced protection was lost.

-Since 6 April 2023 the restriction on paying contribution/benefit accrual has been removed and will not trigger the loss of enhanced protection.
+Since 6 April 2023, the restriction on paying contributions/benefit accrual has been removed and will not trigger the loss of enhanced protection, where the certificate was issued before 15 March 2023.

 Can you still apply for enhanced protection?